 Medical disorder treatment

-Your medical team provides treatment of any medical or neurological disease you may have that might be a trigger for your symptoms.
+Your medical team provides treatment of any underlying neurological or other medical disease you may have that might be a trigger for your symptoms.

 Depending on your needs, therapies may include:

 - Physical or occupational therapy.
 Working with a physical or occupational therapist may improve movement symptoms and prevent complications.
 For example, regular movement of arms or legs may ward off muscle tightness and weakness if you have paralysis or loss of mobility.
 Gradual increases in exercise may improve your ability to function.

 - Speech therapy.
 If your symptoms include problems with speech or swallowing, working with a speech therapist (speech-language pathologist) may help.

 - Stress reduction or distraction techniques.
 Stress reduction techniques can include methods such as progressive muscle relaxation, breathing exercises, physical activity and exercise.
 Distraction techniques can include music, talking to another person, or deliberately changing the way you walk or move.